EdHarty/Kris-Kringle/README.md

 The website has a responsive design to ensure a pleasant user experience whilst using different devices.
 The design is simple and user friendly.

 - The header, footer and navigation are consistent through all pages.
-- Footer at the bottom of the each page that links to the social media websites, newsletter subscription.
+- The footer is at the bottom of the each page and contains links to social media websites and a newsletter subscription.
 - Additional features are provided for the shopper once they register an account.
-- 404-error page is included.
+- A 404-error page is included to direct the user back to the website to continue shopping.

 ### Database Model